byuccl/ddr_rowhammer/radiation_results/README.md

 The non-tmr controller test logs are named `CTRL_ddr_11_28_December_xx_2022_hh_mm_ss_xxx.log`.
 The tmr controller test logs are named `CTRL_ddr_11_28_tmr_December_xx_2022_hh_mm_ss_xxx.log`.

+The core used for this test is based on Dr. Scott Lloyd's system that is a modification of the original DDR BIST system.

 After bootup, the processor initialiates DDR testing with the following two commands:
 ```
 sdram_bist_pat 165